 "It's misleading in a way to say we don't have free checking anymore," she said.
 "There are lots of ways to get a free account."

 Banks have to be careful about what they officially label as "free checking".
-According to the FDIC consumer news:
+According to the FDIC consumer news (from Summer 2010):

 Under Federal Reserve Board rules, an institution can't advertise a "free" checking account if you could be charged a maintenance or activity fee (such as for going below a required minimum balance).
 But your bank can offer a free account and still impose charges for certain services, such as check printing, ATM use or overdrafts.